alpha-unito/FastFederatedLearning/README.md

 # FFL - Fast Federated Learning

 Fast Federated Learning (FFL) is a C/C++-based Federated Learning framework built on top of the parallel programming [FastFlow](http://calvados.di.unipi.it) framework.
 It exploits the [Cereal](https://uscilab.github.io/cereal/) library to efficiently serialise the updates sent over the network and the [libtorch](https://pytorch.org/cppdocs/installing.html) library to fully bypass the need for Python code.
+It has been successfully tested on x86_64, ARM and RISC-V platforms.
+FFL comes with scripts for automatically installing the framework and reproducing all the experiments reported in the original paper.